I receive a lot of questions in regards to resume references and I thought a blog post might help.

 4. Are you going to call my current employer?
 I don’t want them to know I am looking for a job till I receive an offer.

-Before I answer the above questions, I think it will help if I provide a few data points on references:
+Before I answer the above questions, a few data points on references

 - I personally don’t put too much stock in resume references provided by the candidate.
 This doesn’t mean I don’t call on them, I do.
 (Just answered bullet number 1.)
 I just don’t put too much stock in them.
 Only a dumbass would list a resume reference that will say negative things about their candidacy.
 99% of the time, resume references are glowing and I don’t expect anything less.
 Anything less than a stellar review is a red flag for me.
 For further evidence, see this short clip from a classic Seinfeld episode.

 - More often than not, references are listed at the bottom of the resume.
 Sometimes, they are listed on a separate page.
 3 names and 3 phone numbers looking lonely and naked on an otherwise empty page.
 This my friend, is a very sad presentation.
 During the interview stage, I am not paying attention to references and I always counsel the folks I work with to use valuable space on the resume to list additional accomplishments.
 At this point, we are trying to prove to the hiring manager and the department head that you are worth bringing in for an interview.
 At this stage in the game, checking resumes is the last thing on my mind.
 You have heard the phrase, “If I want your opinion, I will give it to you”.
 In HR-speak, if I want your references; trust me, I will tell you to round them up.